Checking if IPC Acute Malnutrition sample size requirements were met

 n_obs

-counts the number of children in the dataset.
+counts the number of children in the data set.

 - Column